alexa/ask-toolkit-for-vscode/README.md

 > **Note**: If you are using any existing profiles, we recommend you to recreate them again from the **Skill Management** tab -> hamburger (`...`) menu -> **Profile Manager** view, so that the profile will contain all LWA scopes needed for local debugging.

 - **Deploy your skill**
-    - Deploy all *committed* changes in your skill, using the **Deploy & Build** option under **Skills** pane -> **YourAwesomeSkill**.
+    - Deploy all changes in your skill, using the **Deploy skill** option under the **Skills** pane -> **YourAwesomeSkill**.
+    - A skill must be synchronized with changes made in the console in order to deploy.
+The **Skill deploy status overview** displays skill local changes and the skill remote sync status to guide you how to successfully deploy.

-> **Note**: Currently, Alexa Skills Toolkit only supports [deployment of Alexa-hosted skills, using Git](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-ask-cli.html#deploy-changes-to-your-alexa-hosted-skill-ask-cli-v2).
+    - Alexa Skills Toolkit supports [deployment of Alexa-hosted skills, using Git](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/alexa-hosted-skills-ask-cli.html#deploy-changes-to-your-alexa-hosted-skill-ask-cli-v2).
 Commit any changes you wish to deploy to your skill's `master` branch.
-You can use VS Code's built-in [Git support](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) or any Git client.
+You can use VS Code built-in [Git support](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) or any Git client.
+    - Alexa Skills Toolkit also supports the deployment of self-hosted skills.
+However, only the skill package can be deployed.
+Depending on how you source control your code, you can download and deploy skill code from and to an existing Lambda function, S3, or a git repository.

+> **Note**: Alexa Skills Toolkit does not support deployment of the skill code for a self-hosted skill, but you can set up your own skill service endpoint in the `skill.json` file.
+The endpoint will receive POST requests when a user interacts with your Alexa Skills.
+See `FAQs` for more information.

 - **Documentation**
     - Quickly jump to Alexa Skills Kit docs using the links under **Documentation** pane.